evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 ---
 layout: blog_post
 comments: false
-title: "A simulation of an orbit of a circumbinary planet"
+title: "A simulation of the Earth orbiting the Sun"
-meta_description: "This is aAsimulation of a planet orbiting two stars.
-It allows to set masses and distances."
+meta_description: "This is a simulation of the Earth orbiting the Sun."
 tags: programming science
 ---

 <!-- Styles for Harmonic Oscillator -->
 <style>
-  .CircumbinaryPlanetSimulator-alert {
+  .EarthOrbitSimulation-alert {
     color: red;
     border: 1px solid red;
     background: #ffeeee;